makeplans/makeplans-api/readme.md

 We recommend JSON for output and normal form-data for input.

-The format of the output data is provided as is and the referenece is this document.
+The format of the output data is provided as is and the reference is this document.
 We do not use XML Schema.
 Any additional attributes such as 'type' in XML must be considered only as hints.

 All data is UTF-8.